Diversity & Inclusion

 To encourage and increase the participation of a diverse community, we are pleased to offer diversity and need-based registration scholarships and discounts, as well as travel funding, to our conferences.

-We will be providing a private nursing room at this year's event to aid in the comfort and accessibility for our nursing attendees.
-The room will be available all days of the event and will be located onsite in the hotel.
-For location information, please check with registration or information desk staff onsite.
+We will be providing a private nursing room at this year’s event to aid in the comfort and accessibility for our nursing attendees.
+The room will be available all days of the event and will be located onsite at the Berlin Congress Center.
+For location information, please check with any registration or information desk staff onsite.

-The InterContinental Miami is wheelchair accessible.
-If you need any assistance locating an elevator, or have other questions about accessibility onsite, please speak to a member of the Linux Foundation event staff at any of the registration or information desks onsite.
-If you have questions prior to the event, please email email@example.com.
+The Berlin Congress Center and offsite evening event venues are wheelchair accessible.
+If you need any assistance locating an elevator, or have other questions about accessibility onsite, please speak to a member of the Cloud Native Computing Foundation event staff, recognizable by their Event Staff shirts, or visit the Registration Desk located on the A level.

 Wheelchair & Medical Equipment Rental

-If you need a wheelchair or scooter, you can rent them from Medical Equipment Solutions.
-Please contact them directly for rates and availability.
+If you need a wheelchair or scooter, you can rent and pre-order them from the Berlin Red Cross.

-We will designate specific restrooms on each level of the hotel as non-binary restrooms for attendees who feel more comfortable using those facilities.
+We will designate specific restrooms within the venue as non-binary for attendees who feel more comfortable using those facilities.

 First Aid/Medical Assistance

-If you require first aid or medical assistance, please visit our registration desk or the hotel front desk.
-For emergencies, please dial 911.
+If you require first aid or medical assistance, please visit our Registration Desk on the A level.

 Contact Information/Harassment Reports

-You may also reach out to the following individuals:
+You may also reach out to the below individual:

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

-If you are planning to attend an upcoming event, and have concerns regarding another individual who may be present, please contact Angela Brown at firstname.lastname@example.org.
-Precautions will be taken to ensure a victim's comfort and safety, including, but not limited to: providing an escort, prepping onsite staff, keeping victim and harasser from attending the same talks/social events and providing onsite contact cell phone numbers for immediate contact.
+If you are planning to attend an upcoming event, and have concerns regarding another individual who may be present, please contact Vanessa Heric at firstname.lastname@example.org.
+Precautions will be taken to ensure a victim’s comfort and safety, including, but not limited to: providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events and providing onsite contact cell phone numbers for immediate contact.

 Contact Us With Ideas

 If you have ideas on how we can create a more inclusive event, please do not hesitate to let us know.
-Contact Angela Brown, VP of Events, at email@example.com.
+Contact Vanessa Heric, Event Manager, at email@example.com.